musimathicslab/MarcoSmiles5.0/README.md

 # MarcoSmiles v5.0 :musical_keyboard: :saxophone:
 MarcoSmiles is a project born in 2016 within the Musimathics Laboratory of the University of Salerno that aims to realise new Human-Computer Interaction techniques for musical performances.

-In particular, by using a gesture recognition module to associate hand positions with musical notes, MarcoSmiles actually realises a virtual musical instrument.
+It offers the ability to fully customize the way a virtual musical instrument is played with only basic hand movements.
+It uses a Leap Motion Controller to track the user's hand position and a suitably trained artificial neural network (ANN) to link that position to a note in real time.
+It also features a MIDI management module that ensures MarcoSmiles can be used with any device with a midi interface.

 <br><br>
 *New features compared to version 4.0:*